-The Department of Languages, Information and Communications is made up of a vibrant community of researchers, representative of six key areas: Cultural Studies, Information Communications, Journalism, Languages, Linguistics, and Media Studies.
+The Department of Languages, Information and Communications is made up of a vibrant community of researchers, representative of six key areas: Cultural Studies, Information and Communications (iSchool), Journalism, Languages, Linguistics, and Media Studies.

 Particular research strengths within these areas include:

 - Information seeking behaviour; information literacy; the use of social media in contexts; text mining; library/knowledge management.

 - (Alternative) political communication; computational journalism; digital creativity; importance of media in user engagement; interactive media; media law; public affairs; sports journalism.

 - French; German; Hispanic; Italian; interpreting and translation.

 - Applied linguistics; corpus linguistics; (critical) discourse analysis; forensic linguistics; intercultural communication; pragmatics; sociolinguistics; stylistics; syntax studies.

 - TESOL (Teaching English to Speakers of Other Languages), technology in teaching.